lo-ise/antarctic-seaice-extent/README.md

     ```

 2. **import os:**
 The os module allows us to perform file operations.
-We have used it in this script to select only the file name (basename) from a file path, ie:
+We have used it in this script to select only the file name (basename) from a file path, ie.

     ```python
     raster_name = os.path.basename(data)
     ```

 3. **arcpy.CreateTable_management():**
-Here we are creating a table in the the geodatabse to store the results from the area calculation.
+Here we are creating a table in the the geodatabase to store the results from the area calculation.
 We are also checking that the table does not already exist before creating it, ie.

     ```python
     if not arcpy.Exists('extent_results'):